 That question gets me excited because it means someone is getting ready to enter the world of canning.
 I have a confession to make, I’m a canning addict… and I have no plans on quitting.
 This post will help you decide which pressure canner is best for you and your family.
 And I’m going to be doing a happy dance when you get it.
 (Yes, I plan on having more pressure canning posts, recipes, and a video or two for all of you joining the canning ranks this year)

 Quick review, all non-acid foods must be canned with a pressure canner.
 That includes, beef, poultry, seafood, vegetables, and combination recipes.
-I also pressure can my apple pie filling, applesauce, and tomato sauce.
+I also pressure can my tomato sauce (you can technically water bath or pressure can tomato sauce).
 I find a pressure canner to be faster than water bath canning and it uses less water.

 There are five things to consider when buying a pressure canner

 1.Choosing which size pressure canner to buy.
 Pressure canners come in different sizes.
-If your children are little (will eat more as they grow), you have a large family, or plan on almost exclusively using home canned foods, then a larger pressure canner would be your choice.
-If you’re one person or a couple without plans of having many people to feed regularly at meals, then you’ll want to chose a smaller pressure canner.
+If your children are little (will eat more as they grow), you have a large family, or plan on almost exclusively using home-canned foods, then a larger pressure canner would be your choice.
+If you’re one person or a couple without plans of having many people to feed regularly at meals, then you’ll want to choose a smaller pressure canner.

 You’ll see pressure canner sizes listed by quarts.
-For example, a 21.5 quart pressure canner holds 19 pint jars or 7 quart jars, not 21.5 quart sized jars.
+For example, my All American 21.5-quart pressure canner holds 19-pint jars or 7-quart jars, not 21.5-quart sized jars (it’s 21.5 quarts of water if you were to fill it with liquid).
 Make sure you read how many jars they hold for a more accurate idea of size.